Anyone who is familiar with music, who has ever been to a concert – save perhaps of the acoustic variety, is familiar with drums.

-Clearly, it is time to have a chat with your tutor, to determine the optimal age for drum lessons that will stick – pun intended.
+Clearly, it is time to have a chat with your tutor, to determine the optimal age for drumming lessons that will stick – pun intended.

 Generally, when parents endeavour to find music classes for their young ones, they tend to gravitate toward the piano and guitar.

 Children as young as three have been known to tinkle the ivories, while more than one pair 5-year-old hands have pressed and strummed guitar strings.